maorth/chatgpt-prompt-booster/README.md

 - **Import/Export**: backup all prompts and chains as JSON files from the settings view.
 - **Global prompt delay**: set a delay (in seconds) between prompts when running a chain.
 - **Chain progress overlay**: displays which prompt of a chain is executing.
 During wait periods a small circular timer counts down the remaining seconds.
+- **Side panel support**: keep the manager open in Chrome's side panel for quick access while chatting.
+- **Flows**: define multi-step flows as a single text separated by a custom delimiter and run each step sequentially.

 ## Installation